gesiscss/SimulatingNormativeConflict/Documentation/Documentation.md

 ## Arguments for Technical Settings

-**UpdateProcess** Takes either the text string "synchronous" or "asynchronous" as input and determines how the update process is executed.
-For synchronous updating, all nodes in a network update their attributes at the same time, for asynchronous updating, nodes update their attributes in a random order on each iteration, taking into account previous changes.

 **cores** Specifies the number of cores that should be used in parallel for the simulation.
 On windows machines, only one core is supported.
 For simulation on across multiple machines, see our script for MPI clusters in the Serverfiles Folder.